De Brazza's monkey: Conservation

 The De Brazza's monkey is listed as least concern by the IUCN Red List.
 The main threats to DeBrazza's monkeys are deforestation due to logging and agriculture, and bushmeat hunting.
-There are several captive population housed in zoos across Europe and North America.
-The Association of Zoos and Aquariums (AZA) manages captive population under a species survival plan.
+There are several captive populations housed in zoos across Europe and North America.
+The Association of Zoos and Aquariums (AZA) manages the captive population under a species survival plan.
 This is unique because the species is not listed as vulnerable or endangered, but has been sponsored by the AZA to proactively prevent need for reactive conservation in the future.
 More data is needed to fully assess the conservation needs of this species.